Advancing Natural Channel Design: Current Practice, Tools & Applications

 Session Overview

-Topics will include advances in assessment methods, design approaches, and applied techniques, with an emphasis on how these updates inform real-world project decisions.
+Topics presented by hands-on practitioners will include advances in assessment methods, design approaches, and applied techniques, with an emphasis on how these updates inform real-world project decisions.
 Designed for practitioners familiar with NCD, this session provides a focused opportunity to engage with current thinking and applications.

 Session Agenda